 Zinc, found in animal protein, protects the immune system.
 A lack of it puts you at risk for pneumonia, a dangerous killer of the elderly.

 Have you gone vegetarian or vegan?
 How is it working for you?
-Please leave a comment and share your story.
-We’d love to hear it.
+Please leave a comment below.